-- 3.1 Where a student receives a Fail mark in any course, the following penalty rules will apply: - 3.1.1 A Bad Fail mark in any course of any unit value will result in the need to resubmit all failed
+3.1 Where a student receives a Fail mark in any course, the following penalty rules will apply:

-- assessments (which might include resitting an exam) in that course.
+- 3.1.1 A Bad Fail mark in any course of any unit value will result in the need to resubmit all failed assessments (which might include resitting an exam) in that course.
 A Bad Fail mark cannot be compensated by other marks. - 3.1.2 A Fail (but not a Bad Fail) in a course of 0.5 unit value does not require compensation. - 3.1.3 A Fail (but not a Bad Fail) in a course or courses to the value of 1.0 unit will result in the need to resubmit all failed assessments in the failed course(s) unless, compensated either: - (i) by a mark of at least 60% in: a) one full unit course; or b) each of two half unit courses; or - (ii) by a compensation aggregate3 mark of 330 in the non-failed courses. - 3.1.4 Where a student would normally be eligible for an overall Distinction or Merit award but a Fail mark has to be compensated with other marks, the overall award classification will drop by one classification boundary.
-Compensated Fail marks will have no further impact where an overall Pass is to be awarded4. - 3.1.5 Where a student satisfies the compensation rule at 3.1.3 above they have the choice to either be awarded the degree subject to the penalty rule at 3.1.4 above; or to resit the failed course(s) in accordance with section 4 below.
-A student with compensation will not be provided with the opportunity to resit if they are unable to improve upon the award of an overall Pass at resit.
+Compensated Fail marks will have no further impact where an overall Pass is to be awarded4. - 3.1.5 Where a student has fail marks but satisfies the compensation rule at 3.1.3 above they will be awarded the degree subject to the penalty rule at 3.1.4 above; students that receive a Bad Fail mark or cannot compensate the failed course(s) will be required to resit in accordance with section 4 below.